BuidlGuidl/event-wallet/README.md

 - Get a welcome message with the Event and wallet instructions.
 - Scan QR codes to mint soulbound NFTs (of each speaker for example).
 - Receive 💎 gem tokens when they complete different tasks (like mint an NFT).
-- Exchange 💎 gem tokens with other attendees, or use them to purchase swag or other stuff during the event.
+- Exchange 💎 gem tokens with other attendees, or use them to purchase swag or food during the event.
 - Set an alias linked to the wallet address.

 ### For organizers

 - Mass generate wallets for your attendees.
 - Generate QR codes linked to each wallet to include them in your attendees' tickets.
+  - **Note**: You can also give attendees a link to their wallet (/ticket#SECRET_FOR_EACH_USER). e.g. in the email where they get the ticket for the event.
 - Airdrop 💎 gem tokens and gas to the attendees.
 - Set VIP status on the contract to offer special experiences to VIP attendees.
 - Easily create customized NFTs and upload them to IPFS.